2000 United States Senate elections

 The 2000 United States Senate elections were held on November 7, 2000.
 The elections coincided with other federal and state elections, including the presidential election which was won by Republican George W. Bush.
-It featured a number of fiercely contested elections that resulted in a victory for the Democratic Party, which gained a net total of four seats from the Republican Party.
+These elections took place 6 years after Republicans had won a net gain of eight seats in Senate Class 1.
+Despite George W. Bush's victory in the presidential election, the Republicans lost four senate seats, the most a winning president's party has lost since the passage of the 17th Amendment.
 This election marked the first election year since 1990 where Democrats made net gains in the Senate.

-These elections took place six years after Republicans had won a net gain of eight seats in Senate Class 1.
-Despite George W. Bush's victory in the presidential election, the GOP lost 4 senate seats, the most a winning president's party has lost since the passage of the 17th amendment.
-Democrats defeated incumbent Republicans in Delaware, Michigan, Minnesota, Missouri, and Washington, and they won an open seat in Florida.
+Democrats defeated incumbent Republicans in Delaware, Michigan, Minnesota, Missouri, and Washington, and they won an open Republican-held seat in Florida.
 In Missouri, the winner was elected posthumously.
-The Republicans defeated a Democratic incumbent in Virginia, and won an open seat in Nevada.
+The Republicans defeated Democratic incumbent Chuck Robb in Virginia, and won an open seat in Nevada.
+Additionally, Republican Senator Paul Coverdell of Georgia died earlier in the year and was replaced by Democratic appointee Zell Miller, who then went on to win the special election.